alcf-lidar/alcf/README.md

 ### lidar

-alcf lidar
+alcf lidar - process lidar data

-Process lidar data.
 The processing is done in the following order:

 - noise removal
 - calibration